fbpx

 Setting Resolutions

-Now that we have an idea of some of the types of resolutions, let’s look at ways you can set your resolutions.
+Now that we have some ideas for resolutions, let’s look at ways you can set your resolutions.

 Stop, Start, Continue

 For example, you may want to stop smoking.
-Once you’ve decided that it’s something you want to stop, you can make a plan for how you will do it, such as using nicotine patches or signing up for a smoking cessation class.
+Once you’ve decided to stop, you can make a plan for how you will do it, such as using nicotine patches or signing up for a smoking cessation class.

 You may decide that for the new year you want to start sewing (or another hobby or pastime).
-Just like with things you want to stop, once you’ve decided on something to start you can make a plan for it.
 If your goal is to start sewing, your plan may include watching online tutorials, attending an in-person class, or getting the tools and supplies you need.
 If you live at a senior living community, or are planning to move to one, you can find out if there is a group of residents who have the same interest.
 You can either learn together or they may be able to help you learn!

-Just because many resolutions focus on things you want to start or stop doesn’t mean they all have to focus on change.
 Sometimes you may already be doing something, and your goal is to simply continue doing it.
 For example, you might currently go for a walk 3 times a week.
-If you want to keep walking 3 times a week in the new year, you can set it as a goal for yourself when you make your resolutions.
-Setting goals for things you want to continue doing can be a good way to know what your priorities are and create a sense of accomplishment when you achieve them.
+You can set it as a goal for yourself to keep walking three times a week in the new year.
+Setting goals for things you want to continue doing is a good way to know your priorities and create a sense of accomplishment.

 Following through on Resolutions

-Setting resolutions is great, but they’re only effective if you follow through and achieve the goals you set.
-As common as it is to set new year’s resolutions, it can be just as common to give up on them.
+Setting resolutions is great, but they’re only effective if you follow through..
+As common as it is to set new year’s resolutions, it is just as common to give up on them.
 Planning ahead for success can make you more likely to achieve the goals you set for the year.

 Plan Check-Ins

 If you want to meet a goal, no matter how big or small, it’s important to regularly check your progress.
 If your goal is to lose 10 pounds, it won’t happen overnight.
-It also likely won’t happen in the first month.
-But, sticking with it and losing a little at a time, eventually you will hit your goal.
+However, sticking with it and losing a little at a time, eventually you will hit your goal.
 You may decide to set a smaller goal, such as losing 0.5 pounds a week for 20 weeks to reach your goal.
 You may also plan to achieve your goal by a set date, such as June 1, and work towards that as your goal.
 No matter how you approach it, periodically checking your progress will make you more likely to stay committed and know if you are on track to achieving your goal or not.
 This applies to more than just weight loss goals.
-If your resolution were to start sewing, you likely wouldn’t sew an entire quilt on January 1.
-But, if your goal is to sew a quilt in 2025, you can work towards that goal a little at a time.
-You may start by working on your sewing skills, then choose your pattern and materials, and then sew your quilt square by square.
-By breaking the project down into smaller steps, you can set goals you will be more likely to achieve and still work towards your bigger goals of making a quilt and learning to sew.

 There are endless possibilities for setting new year’s resolutions.
 There are no bad resolutions, and no right or wrong ways to set or follow through on a resolution.
 It’s all about what’s important to you and what you want to accomplish for the year.
 These ideas are just the tip of the iceberg.
 Setting resolutions should be more about looking at your priorities than completing a task.
 Even if you don’t complete one of your 2025 resolutions, you can learn something from the process of trying and come away knowing more about what you value and what’s important to you.

 Are retirement or senior living in your plans for 2025?
-If so, we’d love to talk to you!
+If so, we’d love to talk to you about the new year and resolutions!
 The Ohio Masonic Communities offers three senior living communities across the state of Ohio – Browning Masonic Community in Waterville, Ohio, Springfield Masonic Community in Springfield, Ohio, and Western Reserve Masonic Community in Medina, Ohio.
 If you are interested in learning more about one of our communities, give us a call at 1 (877) 881-1623 or contact us here.